RajendrasinhParmar/RajendrasinhParmar.github.io/src/content/blog/common-ways-to-upgrade-llm.md

 ### Distillation

 Distillation is a technique that transfers knowledge from a large model to a smaller one.
 This allows you to reduce the computational requirements of the model while maintaining its performance.
-For example, you can train a large LLM on a dataset and then distill its knowledge into a smaller model that can be deployed on a mobile device.
+For example, you can train a large LLM on a dataset and then distil its knowledge into a smaller model that can be deployed on a mobile device.

 Distillation is an effective way to upgrade LLMs and reduce their computational requirements.
 It allows you to deploy powerful language models on devices with limited computational resources.